 'White people food' is trending on Chinese social media

-Go on Chinese social media sites, and you might find thousands of videos and pictures of white people food.
-These are shots of people eating spare, uncooked, simple lunches.
-And the fad and the diet have caught on with millennials in China.
+Go on Chinese social media sites, and you might find thousands of videos and images of, quote, "white people food."
+These photos show people eating spare, uncooked, simple lunches.
+The fad and the diet have caught on with millennials in China.
 NPR's Emily Feng looks into why.

 (SOUNDBITE OF ARCHIVED RECORDING)